rstdoc/rstdoc/doc/_dcx.rst

 - If you want an overview of the linking (traceability), add ``.. include:: _traceability_file.rst`` to ``index.rest`` or another ``.rest`` parallel to it.
-  It is there in the generated example project, to include it in tests.
+  It is there in the example project, to include it in tests.
-  You might want to remove that line, if you start with the example project.
   ``_traceability_file.{svg,png,rst}`` are all in the same directory.

+Link files are created in link roots, which are folders where the first main file (``.rest`` or ``.rst``) is encoutered during depth-first traversal.
+Non-overlapping link root paths produce separately linked file sets.

+``.. include:: /_links_sphinx.r?st``, with the one initial ``/``
+instead of a relative or absolute path, will automatically search upward for the ``_links_xxx.r?st`` file (``_sphinx`` is replaced by what is needed by the wanted target when the docs are generated).

+Sphinx ``conf.py`` is augmented by configuration for Pandoc and Docutils.
+It should be where the input file is, or better at the project root to be usable with `waf <https://github.com/waf-project/waf>`__.

-See the example project created with ``--rest`` or ``--stpl`` at the end of this file and the sources of the documentation of `rstdoc <https://github.com/rpuntaie/rstdoc>`__.
+See the example project created with ``--rest/stpl/ipdt/over`` and the sources of the documentation of
+`rstdoc <https://github.com/rpuntaie/rstdoc>`__.